AminSeffo/Arduino_IoT/README.md

 ```bash
 python thingsboard.py
 ```
-Go back to the Thingsboard and you will see your new temperature signal :)
+Go back to the Thingsboard and you will see the arduino temperature signal :)